lookee/Reversi42/README.md

 3. **AdvancedEvaluator** - Position tables with game phase awareness
 4. **GreedyEvaluator** - Immediate piece maximization

+### Machine Learning & Future Directions

+**Current Implementation:**
+Reversi42's AI players are based on **classical algorithms** such as:
+- Alpha-Beta Pruning with advanced optimizations
+- Heuristic evaluation functions
+- Rule-based strategies and opening books

+**No Deep Learning:** This project currently **does not use neural networks or deep learning algorithms**.
+All AI decision-making is based on traditional search algorithms and hand-crafted evaluation functions.

+**Future Possibilities:**
+A potential future extension could involve developing a **Reinforcement Learning (RL) agent** trained through self-play, similar to modern game-playing systems like AlphaZero.
+Such a project would:
+- Learn optimal strategies through self-play
+- Develop emergent patterns and novel tactics
+- Combine deep neural networks with Monte Carlo Tree Search (MCTS)
+- Potentially discover strategies beyond traditional human knowledge

+This would represent a separate research direction, complementing the current classical AI implementation.

 ---

 ## 📚 Opening Book System (Enhanced in 3.0.0)